dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/dapps/defi/curve-finance.md

 ---
 title: 'Curve Finance'
+description: EVM dex with support for Moonbeam
 ---
 DeFi
  DEX

-EVM dex with support for Moonbeam

 What is Curve Finance?
 ----------------------